awesammcoder/awesammcoder.github.io/README.md

 ## His skill set?

 #### Personal Skills
-> Able to build backend system and implement it in frontent <br>
+> Able to build backend system and implement it in frontend <br>
 Database handling and data integrity <br>
 Exposed in version control (GIT) <br>
 Able to consume 3rd Party API's <br>